 This was accomplished without cutting services and after a reduction of $23 million in taxable assessment from Resolute, Grain elevators and Canadian Tires.

 There is no doubt that water rates have increased substantially in the last 10 years but have slowed down to an average of 3% increase per year in the last 3 years, as we brought more financial accountability at City Hall.
 I am committed to continue to look for savings for homeowners and not increase water rates above the level of inflation, which would in fact freeze the rates in real terms.

 Home Constructions and Sales

-The above issues of high taxation for residential and multi-residential properties, unaffordable prices of used homes for young families starting out or seniors moving into condos or rental units, keeping user fees low, controlling cost of new home construction, are directly linked to the lack of economic opportunities and clear vision for the future of our city and region, especially in relation to planning and development for housing that takes full account of our changing demographics.Solutions
+The above issues of taxation for residential and multi-residential properties, having affordable homes for young families starting out or seniors moving into condos or rental units, keeping user fees low, controlling cost of new home construction, are directly linked to the economic opportunities and clear vision for the future of our city and region, especially in relation to planning and development for housing that takes full account of our changing demographics.Solutions

 I have identified 4 key priorities.
 They are:

-A clear sense of direction for our city especially in the areas of housing development.
-If we really are preparing for a mining boom, then we are falling short of new home construction to house these people
+- A clear sense of direction for our city especially in the areas of housing development for the expected growth in mining

-The need for a new approach to crime prevention and community safety, because whatever we are doing now does not seem to be working
+- The need for a new approach to crime prevention and community safety, to enable us to attract more young families and grow our city.

 This plan needs clear, realistic and measurable goals by which a Mayor and Council can be judged on (accountability in government).
 Maintaining and enhancing the value of your home, keeping residential taxes and user fees stable, are part and parcel of this program.